WSU-kduncan/cs4900-api-m-e-w-industries/homework/homework-2/APIdefintions.md

 ### Matched_User Entity

 - All Matched Users (For a user)
-- Get Info on a Matched User
+- Get Info on Matched User

 ## POST Methods